$q$-deformation of Aomoto complex: Main results

 Since $[2]_q\neq [1]_q+[1]_q$, we have $[T(\omega)]_q[S(\omega)]_q\neq 0$.
 Therefore, the basis is not canonically $q$-deformable. \item[(2)] Consider the basis $1\in A_\Z^0(\A), \eta_1=e_1, \eta_2=e_1-e_2, \eta_3=e_2-e_3\in A_\Z^1(\A)$, and $e_1e_2, e_2e_3\in A_\Z^2(\A)$.
 Then the coefficients matrices are

 In this case, we have $[T(\omega)]_q[S(\omega)]_q=0$.
-Actually, the basis is a canonically $q$-deformable basis. \end{itemize} \end{example} Thus the canonical $q$-deformability is depending on the choice of the basis.
-We also pose the following definition. \begin{definition} A canonically $q$-deformable basis (\ref{eq:basis}) is called \emph{universal} if the $q$-deformation computes the local system cohomology group.
+Actually, the basis is a canonically $q$-deformable basis. \end{itemize} \end{example} Thus the canonical $q$-deformability depends on the choice of the basis.
+We also make the following definition. \begin{definition} A canonically $q$-deformable basis (\ref{eq:basis}) is called \emph{universal} if the $q$-deformation computes the local system cohomology group.
 Namely, for any $\omega\in A_\Z^1(\A)$ and $q_0\in\C^\times\smallsetminus\{1\}$, the cohomology

 is isomorphic to $H^1(M(\A), \scL_{\rho(\omega, q_0)})$. \end{definition} Our main result is the following. \begin{theorem} Let $\A=\{H_1, \dots, H_n\}$ be a complexified real line arrangement.
 Then, there exists a universal canonically $q$-deformable basis of the Aomoto complex $1 \in A_\Z^0(\A), \eta_1, \dots, \eta_n\in A_\Z^1(\A), \theta_1, \dots, \theta_b\in A_\Z^2(\A)$. \end{theorem}